saidvandeklundert/batfish/blog.md

 ### Fixtures

 Pytest fixtures can be used to initialize resources that tests functions can use.
 In our case, (most) test functions will require a pybatfish session and a snapshot.
 Having every test function setup a pybatfish session with the Batfish service and run a snapshot would not make sense.
-What we do instead is write a function that returns a pybatfish Session.
-A session during one we already created a snapshot.
+Additionally, having the Batfish service return the same Pandas DataFrame over and over again for different unit tests is also wastefull.

+What we start off doing is write a function that returns a pybatfish Session during which we already created a snapshot.
 We put the fixture in a file called `conftest.py`.
 This way, pytest automatically picks up the fixture.
 Second, we decorate the function we want to serve as fixture with the pytest fixture decorator and specify that the fixture is to be used throughout the testing session.
 This way, it is set up only once and we can re-use it hundreds of times:

 ```python
 import pytest